 Many state insurance departments regulate the viatical settlement market, including life settlement transactions.

 A life settlement is when a person insured by a life insurance policy sells his policy to a third party, often an investment company.
 The investment company pays a percentage of the policy’s value in a lump sum cash transaction to the insured.
-The company becomes the owner and beneficiary of the policy, meaning it pays all future premiums owed and collects the death benefit when the insured individual dies.
+The company becomes the beneficiary of the policy, meaning it pays future premiums and collects the death benefit when the insured individual dies.

 Life settlements differ from viatical settlements, in which the insured person selling his policy is terminally ill.
 With a life settlement, the insured person is either healthy or recently experienced a decline in health.

 Reasons to enter a Life Settlement